FreeBSD on the Raspberry Pi

 (But seriously, you probably don't want to deploy this.)

-The Raspberry Pi B+ has 4 USB 2.0 ports, a 100 Mbps Ethernet port, and HDMI video and audio output.
+Both the Raspberry Pi 1 B+ and the model 3 have 4 USB 2.0 ports, a 100 Mbps Ethernet port, and HDMI video and audio output.
 You power it from something like a smart phone charger, ideally one that provides more current than the usual 1000 mA.

 There is also a page about FreeBSD on the Raspberry Pi at FreeBSD.org, although that page seems to be updated much less frequently.